RSL Brookleaze Grants

 John O’Donoghue (£1,000, Spring 2016)

-I am grateful to all at the Royal Society of Literature and to the Fellows for awarding me an RSL Brookleaze Grant to continue work on my novel, The Palace of Wisdom.
-The grant will enable me to spend time in Northampton, researching the poets John Clare and Robert Lowell, who were both patients of the Northampton Lunatic Asylum (St Andrew’s in Lowell’s day).
+John is grateful to all at the Royal Society of Literature and to the RSL Council for awarding him an RSL Brookleaze Grant to continue work on his novel, The Palace of Wisdom.
+The grant will enable him to spend time in Northampton, researching the poets John Clare and Robert Lowell, who were both patients of the Northampton Lunatic Asylum (St Andrew’s in Lowell’s day).

 Aisha Zia (£1,000 Spring 2016)